For many parents, realizing that your child may receive an autism diagnosis can be difficult and or surprising, but it doesn’t have to be.

-Usually, parents will seek information at this stage to help determine whether or not their child has autism, sometimes forgetting to become acquainted with “the meaning of autism.”
+Usually, parents will seek information at this stage to determine whether or not their child has autism.
+However, they sometimes forget to become acquainted with “the meaning of autism.”

-Don’t forget to get informed about what autism is and how early intervention can help mitigate many of its effects—understanding more about the meaning of autism can alleviate much of the stress and future-tripping that comes with navigating the naturally stressful unknowns of early diagnosis.
+Don’t forget to get informed about what autism is and how early intervention can help.
+Understanding more about the nature of autism can alleviate a lot of the stress that comes with the diagnosis.

 The third step, “knowing something there might be a reason to have your child assessed,” is normally when parents will begin to act more urgently.
 “The goal of understanding the problem here is not to determine whether intervention is necessary, but rather to quickly understand the problem clearly enough to know how to intervene.”

-Surely, a wide range of emotions will be experienced as you or a loved one come to grips with the reality that your child may have autism.
+Surely, a wide range of emotions will be experienced as you accept the reality that your child may have autism.

-These emotions may bubble up from time to time as you take on this journey with your child and there is nothing wrong about that.
-It is a normal part of being a parent.
+Know, these emotions may bubble up from time to time; that is a normal part of being a parent.

-The best thing you can do is to seek out the best information possible—both for yourself and your child.
+The most effective thing you can do is to seek out the best information possible—both for you and your child.

 At myHana, we aim to serve you by providing best in class curriculum to capitalize on early intervention.

-We believe that early intervention is key in helping not only mitigate the symptoms of autism, but help you, the parent, navigate the present system and work towards a fulfilling and independent future for your child.
+At myHana, we believe that early intervention is key to a key mitigating the symptoms of autism.
+We also believe that it helps you (the parent) navigate work towards the most fulfilling and independent future for your child.